PerziThomas/DA_Perzi_Ambrosch/source/4_Testing.md

 This chapter describes the use of common testing techniques and methods as well as the technologies used during development to ensure a stable and secure application which is ready to be used by the company clients.\
 Testing is an important aspect of every piece of software, as it ensures the functionality, security and the coverage of the implemented code.
-Software testing is generally organised into two categories, functional and non-functional testing, with both types being used to test the DriveBox Geofencing software. [@testingTypes]
+Software testing is generally organized into two categories, functional and non-functional testing, with both types being used to test the DriveBox Geofencing software. [@testingTypes]